The night’s question: Can Steven McRae chaîné any faster?

-Yuhui Choe and Yasmine Naghdi dance beautifully – Choe has already made her name in Ashon’s works and Naghdi uncanny articulation of her feet are only surpassed by Marianela Nuñez as the third female.
+Yuhui Choe and Yasmine Naghdi dance beautifully – Choe has already made her name in Ashon’s works and Naghdi uncanny articulation of her feet are only surpassed by Marianela Nuñez as the main female.

-Even in the piece’s sombre moments, Nuñez makes you want to smile – her phrasing is otherworldly and you can tell she loves what she does, there is no greater pleasure.
+Even in the piece’s sombre moments, Nuñez makes you want to smile – her phrasing is otherworldly and you can tell she loves what she does; there is no greater pleasure.

 Vadim Muntagirov is princely as ever, commanding the stage, especially when put with Tristan Dyer and the smaller yet James Hay.
 While the three dance with expertise, there is something missing.